 Peer-reviewed publications

-The Long Shadow of Extraction: The Origins of Indigenous Autonomy Demands (Forthcoming at Princeton University Press)
+The Long Shadow of Extraction: The Origins of Indigenous Autonomy Demands, Princeton University Press, 2025

 Research from this project featured in the Global Development Review Podcast, Governance Uncovered Podcast, and Social Science Matrix Research Highlights.